 The Planck satellite launched from French Guiana in May 2009.
 The primary science goal of the satellite was to measure the temperature and polarization anisotropies of the CMB over the full sky (see e.g. Planck Bluebook).
 The satellite employed two instruments with different scientific leadership.
 The High and Low Frequency Instruments (HFI/LFI).
 I have been a member of the Planck HFI core team since the summer of 2010.
 The satellite was commissioned by the European Space Agency (ESA) although significant financial and scientific contributions have been made by NASA and other institutions in the US.
 Both instruments onboard the satellite are coupled to the sky through an off-axis Gregorian telescope (see right).
 Two mirrors, a 1.5 m primary and a 1.0 m secondary, each cooled to 45 K, focus light into the 52 feedhorn-coupled bolometric receivers that populate the HFI.
 The spectral coverage of these receivers is spread over six frequencies, with band centers ranging from 100–857 GHz.
 Parts of the receiver elements were cooled to 100 mK through a series of passive and active coolers (see Triqueneaux2006).
 These refrigerators made Planck the coldest known object in space while it was operational.

-The figure on the left, courtesy of ESA, shows the a cutaway drawing of the Planck satellite, including the cryogenic instruments inside the Service Module (SVM).
+The figure on the right, courtesy of ESA, shows a cutaway drawing of the Planck satellite, including the cryogenic instruments inside the Service Module (SVM).
 Two black star cameras, mounted on the side of the SVM, and a set of thrusters that facilitate orbital maneuvers are also visible.
 Four spherical titanium and Kevlar composite structures, designed for 290 atm maximum pressure, hold the helium-3 and helium-4 needed for the open-cycle dilution refrigerators.